navinthenapster/I.P-GeoWeather/README.md

    proxy: 'http://'+username+':'+password+'@proxy.company.com:8080'
  };
 ```
 > Not sure if public-ip package can operate on proxy.

 # How to use:
- * Express Framework : TO execute the file , run this command in your terminal or command prompt.
+ * Express Framework : Install the npm packages and execute the file by running this command in your terminal or command prompt.

  ```
+ npm install

  npm run start
       (or)
  node server.js
    ```

  > The Webpage will be hosted in http://localhost:3000/ .